-Do SMB customers want the latest intelligent surveillance features without a full system upgrade?
+Do SMB customers want the latest intelligent video security features without a full system upgrade?
 With Hikvision, they can enjoy the benefits of cutting-edge false alarm reduction with an average of 90% accuracy while protecting their existing investment.

-False alarm reduction is one of the most intelligent features of modern surveillance systems.
+False alarm reduction is one of the most intelligent features of modern video security systems.
 Designed to filter out movements from things like rain, leaves and animals, these systems focus on movements by relevant objects like people or vehicles.
 This prevents time and costs being wasted on non-threatening events.

 Saving time and cost is important for Small and Medium-Sized Businesses (SMBs), the question is, how can they access such innovative technology in the most cost-effective way possible?